arjav0703/tui-file-manager/README.md

 #### TODO:
-1. create a little bar on the bottom to show supported commands
-2. better theme with more colors.
+1. better theme with more colors.
-3. Implement copy, paste and cut on files and directories.
+2. Implement copy, paste and cut on files and directories.